 Insert the following new section in PS3.18, after Section 6.1.1.7

-6.1.1.8 DICOM Media Types
+6.1.1.8 DICOM Media Types and Media Types for Bulk Data

-This section defines the media types used to represent DICOM Instances, and it also defines:
+This section defines the media types used to represent DICOM Instances and bulk data.
+It describes:

-The media type and Transfer Syntax parameter for DICOM PS3.10 Files
+The media type and transfer syntax parameter for DICOM PS3.10 Files

 The media types that can be used for the bulk data of single and multi-frame images and video extracted from Instances.